Cheng Zeng

 Email:c.zeng@ufl.edu or cheng_zeng1@alumni.brown.edu

-From 2022 to 2024, I worked at the Instutite for Experiential AI and Roux institute of Northeastern University, mentored by Prof. Nathan Post and Jack Lesko.
+From 2022 to 2024, I worked at the Instutite for Experiential AI and Roux institute of Northeastern University on highly interdisciplinary topics across computational materials science, additive manufacturing, wind energy and human-data interaciton, mentored by Prof. Nathan Post and Jack Lesko.
 Prior to joining Roux, I received a PhD in Engineering at Brown University.
 En route to my PhD degree, I also received a secondary Master’s degree in Data Science via Brown’s Open Graduate Education Program.
 At Brown, I worked at the Catalyst Design Lab under the direction of Andrew Peterson.
 My PhD research focused on machine learning potentials and force–displacement phenomenological models for rational catalyst design.
 Before Brown, I got a Bachelor and Master in Materials Science and Engineering from Tsinghua University.
 At Tsinghua, I worked with Yunhan Ling on oxide films/coatings resistant to hydrogen permeation.

 Recent news [archive]